The Categorical Instrumental Variable Model: Characterization, Partial Identification, and Statistical Inference: Abstract

 \section{Abstract}

 We study categorical instrumental variable (IV) models with instrument, treatment and outcome taking finitely many values.
-We derive a simple closed-form characterization of the set of joint distributions of potential outcomes that are compatible with a given observed data distribution in terms of a set of inequalities.
-These inequalities unify several different IV models defined by versions of the independence and exclusion restriction assumptions and are shown to be non-redundant.
-Finally, given a set of linear functionals of the joint counterfactual distribution, such as pairwise average treatment effects, we construct confidence intervals with simultaneous finite-sample coverage, using a tail bound on the Kullback--Leibler divergence.
+We derive a simple closed-form characterization of the set of joint distributions of potential outcomes that are compatible with a given observed data distribution in terms of a minimal set of inequalities.
+These inequalities unify several different IV models defined by versions of the independence and exclusion restriction assumptions.
+They lead to sharp bounds on causal functionals and provide a sharp criterion for model falsification.
+For linear functionals of the joint counterfactual distribution, such as pairwise average treatment effects and probabilities of potential outcomes, we construct confidence intervals with simultaneous finite-sample coverage, using a tail bound on the Kullback--Leibler divergence.
 We illustrate our method using data from the Minneapolis Domestic Violence Experiment.

-\textbf{Keywords:} instrumental variable, partial identification, Strassen's theorem, average treatment effect, confidence region, concentration inequality
+{\it Keywords:} instrumental variable; partial identification; Strassen's theorem; average treatment effect; confidence region; concentration inequality